 There are several great ways to ensure your chickens stay cozy this winter.
 The following tips have been proven to cut down on the cold in your chicken coop and help your chickens stay active and warm in the coop

-- Put a thick layer of cozy straw or pine shavings on the coop floor
+- Put a thick layer of deep bedding such as cozy straw or pine shavings on the coop floor

 - Make sure windows and doors are closed tight, and ensure there are no drafts blowing on your flock

 - Make sure the coop is well ventilated.
-Cut a window at the top of the coop, where the wall meets the ceiling, and cover it tightly with hardware cloth.
+Cut a window at the top of the coop, where the wall meets the ceiling.
+Cover it tightly with hardware cloth.
 This will let moisture and stinky air escape, and let clean air come in, without causing a draft on your flock

 - Get a base heater for your water fount to ensure your chickens always have fresh, unfrozen water available.